uc-cdis/cloud-automation/CSOC_Documentation.md

 ![CSOC_networkdiag](CSOC_networkdiag_V1.png)

-There are two major functionality associated with the CSOC account :
+There are two major functionality associated with the Commons Services Operations Center (CSOC) account :

 ## A. CSOC Logging
 Centralize logging for all commons in other AWS accounts.